 - Remove fat and skin from meat, fish and poultry to minimise residues of pesticide that can accumulate in the fat.
 (3) Choose free range and organic versions of these foods.

 There are two major phases of detoxification in the liver - Phase I and Phase II.

 These are dependant on many critical nutrients.

-Either or both of these phases can be reduced or enhanced so it is important to consume adequate nutrition to ensure both detoxification phases are functioning correctly.
+Either or both of these phases can be reduced or enhanced so it is important to consume adequate nutrition to enable both detoxification phases to function correctly.

 One way to make sure you get the perfect mix of nutrients for a fully functioning liver is to include plenty of fresh fruit and vegetables.